Chapter 6 | Assessment

 Be sure items are clear and concise.

-Keep things simple so you won’t distract students or demand unnecessary cognitive load as they respond to questions.
-Be certain not to include extra irrelevant information in a question; supply only what is necessary.
+Keep things simple so you won’t distract students from the key skills you are trying to assess.
 Avoid idiomatic language, like “brainstorm ideas” or “think outside the box.”
 Avoid false cognates—words that sound or look the same but have different meanings in two languages (Dame, 2020).
-For example, the Spanish word, carpeta, looks like “carpet” in English but means “folder” in Spanish.
-This is especially important for students who are taking the quiz in a new language.
+For example, the English verb, “to record”, looks like the Spanish verb “recordar” but “recordar” means to remember.

 Pay attention to content and language.